-Use the following information to work Problems 1 to 3.
+Use the following data to work Problems I to 3.
 Brazil produces ethanol from sugar, and the land used to grow sugar can be used to grow food crops.
-The table sets out Brazil's production possibilities for ethanol and food crops.
+The table to the right sets out Brazil's production possibilities for ethanol and food crops.

-1. a.
+١. a.
 Draw a graph of Brazil's PPF and explain how your graph illustrates scarcity.